 You can earn more rewards with a second credit card, like cash back rewards on eligible purchases.

 By getting another credit card, you can increase your available credit, which, if you keep your balances low, can help improve your credit score.

-Chances are that you know someone with a wallet full of credit cards, but if you’ve been getting by with just one, you may wonder if there’s a benefit to adding another card.
+Chances are that you know someone with a wallet full of credit cards, and if you’ve been getting by with just one, you may wonder if there’s a good reason to get a new card.

-While multiple credit cards may not be right for everyone, you may consider these reasons for adding another credit card:
+While multiple credit cards may not be right for everyone, you may consider some of the benefits of having two credit cards.

 - When the special rate ends

 - If there are any balance transfer fees

 - The interest rate for regular purchases (which may be different from the interest on the balance transfer)

 Another good reason to get a second credit card is to take advantage of its perks.
 Maybe when you applied for your first credit card, you only qualified for a basic, no-frills type of account that offered few extra benefits.
 It could be that now you qualify for a card with a higher limit and various rewards.
 Before applying for a new card, consider what type of rewards card would benefit you most, such as cash back rewards or miles for every eligible purchase.

 If you’re looking for ways to build a good credit history, getting a second credit card may help.
 For example, if you pay your balance off in full and on time every month, a second card could help you improve your payment history and increase your available credit by lowering your credit utilization ratio—your total balance compared to your total credit limit across all your credit accounts—two major factors that go into your credit history and credit score.